radiant-rstats/docs/basics/app/single_mean.md

 For an overview of related R-functions used by Radiant to evaluate means see <a href = "https://radiant-rstats.github.io/radiant.basics/reference/index.html#section-basics-means" target="_blank">_Basics > Means_</a>.

 The key function from the `stats` package used in the `single_mean` tool is `t.test`.

+### Video Tutorials

+Copy-and-paste the full command below into the RStudio console (i.e., the bottom-left window) and press return to gain access to all materials used in the hypothesis testing module of the <a href="https://www.youtube.com/playlist?list=PLNhtaetb48EdKRIY7MewCyvb_1x7dV3xw" target="_blank">Radiant Tutorial Series</a>:

+<pre>usethis::use_course("https://www.dropbox.com/sh/0xvhyolgcvox685/AADSppNSIocrJS-BqZXhD1Kna?dl=1")</pre>

+<a href="https://youtu.be/QV1qA5RPzlY" target="_blank">Single Mean Hypothesis Test</a>

+* This video shows how to test a hypothesis about a single sample mean versus a population mean
+* Topics List:
+    - Calculate summary statistics for a sample
+    - Setup a hypothesis test for a single mean in Radiant
+    - Use the p.value, confidence interval, or critical value to evaluate the hypothesis test